6 Types of Content Moderation with Examples

-What is content moderation?
+What is Сontent Moderation?

 Content moderation is the process of monitoring, filtering, and managing user-generated content (UGC) on digital platforms.
-It aims to ensure user-generated content corresponds to specific rules, guidelines, or laws.
+It aims to ensure that user-generated content corresponds to specific rules, guidelines, or laws.

 Content moderation helps create safe, respectful, and legally compliant online environments.
 Content moderation can be executed through various methods, including pre-moderation, where content is reviewed before it goes live; post-moderation, where content is checked after publication; reactive moderation, relying on user reports; automated moderation, using algorithms and AI to filter content; and hybrid approaches that combine multiple methods.